 The Volunteer Coordinator is responsible for filling the volunteer roster each week.
-They use the WebFMS software to manage the roster.
-In addition to that, they may use the various communication channels available to source volunteers (WebFMS, volunteer email appeal, and social media) and respond to offers to volunteer.
+They use the WebFMS or EMS software to manage the roster.
+In addition to that, they may use the various communication channels available to source volunteers (WebFMS or EMS, volunteer email appeal, and social media) and respond to offers to volunteer.

 This is one of the roles where the volunteer does not have to attend the event and, very often, the same person will perform this role for consecutive weeks.

 - Wear a volunteer vest to make them clearly visible as a person who can help.